sgtlaggy/spt-quest-tweaks/README.md

 ## Add Grenade Launchers to Grenadier
 Grenadier’s weapon list includes several unimplemented launchers, but none that are functional.
 This will make the FN40GL, MSGL, GP-25, and M203 kills count toward it.

+## Add Sako TRG M10 to Tarkov Shooter 1-6
+BSG only added it to 7 and 8, this option makes it work for 1-6 as well.